ManaliDeb/Finance-Tracker/docs/01_MVCarchitecture.md

 # Finance Tracker Flask App

-To keep this Finance Tracker organized and easier to maintain, we shoe a MVC-style structure (model-view-controller view)
+To keep this Finance Tracker organized and easier to maintain, we chose a MVC-style structure (model-view-controller view).
+This project was originally forked from an open-source Finance Tracker.
+The original structure loosely followed this style.
+Our team adopted this structure intentionally and refined it by reorganizing routes, views, and database logic to create a clearer separation of concerns consistent with MVC principles.

 ## Decisions